vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 # Problem

-For relative references, there some are cases when KDoc references are ambiguous that means there more than one possible candidate from the users point of view.
-These cases was discovered by the migration Dokka to K2 and behave differently in K1 and K2. ([original issue](https://github.com/Kotlin/dokka/issues/3451))
+For relative references, there some are cases when KDoc references are ambiguous that means there is more than one possible candidate from the users point of view.
+These cases were discovered by the migration of Dokka to K2 and behave differently in K1 and K2. ([original issue](https://github.com/Kotlin/dokka/issues/3451))

 ### 1. Reference to itself
 Javadoc and KDoc allow to have references to itself.
 It is a quite spread practice.
-However it can also lead to ambiguous reference:
+However, it can also lead to ambiguous references:
 ```kotlin
  /**
  *  [A] In K1, it leads to the nested class A.A.
 In K2 - to the outer class A